make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [vanhoofseppe](https://github.com/vanhoofseppe) for contributing support for Vonroc heater.
 - [lechuorzech](https://github.com/lechuorzech) for assisting with support for Xtreme TC20 carbon monoxide detector.
 - [forksiceberg](https://github.com/forksiceberg) for contributing support for Greenmigo Alpha Q13 pro which was merged with Eeese Otto dehumidifier.
+- [latargere](https://github.com/latargere) for contributing support for Fancy LEDs 3 HDMI 2.1, which was merged with Lytmi sync light.